rpa-tomorrow/rpa-tomorrow/docs/automation_module.md

 ### prepare

-This methods job is do all the preparations needed to run the `execute` method, but this method should only be called once when running the module.
+This methods job is do all the preparations needed to run the `execute` method, but this method should only be called once for each execution of the module.
 Thus all the preparations that has to be done again when a followup question has been answered should be in the `prepare_processed` method.

 ### prepare\_processed

 A requirement of this method is that the NLP model has parsed the input into the following 4 parameter `to, when, body, sender` before calling this method.
 * `to` is the list of contacts that user want to send a email to for example.
 * `when` is the time, in the schedule it is a dict with the start and end time of an event.
-* `body` can be anything but it is must often a part of the raw input.
+* `body` can be anything.
-* `sender` is information of the user like en email in the email example.
+* `sender` is information of the user, like email information in the email example.

 The job of this method is to take the parsed input form the NLP model and process it so that the `execute` method can run.
 This can be thinks like finding en email related to a name or giving followup questions to the user about missing information.